 Cedar apple rust

 It is common to apple and crab apple varieties, and while it won’t kill your tree, it will harm it.
 It requires the presence of a red cedar tree within a mile of growing apples.

 In early spring, spores from the red cedar will float over to your apple or crab apple.
 These cause red spots on its leaves and deform the fruit.
 Young trees may be particularly susceptible.

 Fruit tree pests

 Insects and fruit-eating stray mammals love apples as much as we humans do.
 This can lead to a pest infestation in your garden if left uncontrolled.

-Spray an insecticide on your trees before insects like codling moths and apple maggots start tunneling into the fruits.
+Spray an insecticide on your trees before insects like codling moths and apple maggots start tunnelling into the fruits.
 You can use an organic insecticide containing natural pyrethrin if you’re not too keen on using chemical-based sprays.

 For less severe cases, protect your harvest organically by using homemade repellents.
-When the pests are one too many to handle, you should ask help from pest control services to take care of the problem.
+When the pests are one too many to handle, you should ask for help from pest control services to take care of the problem.